kharitonovalilya/Apelsins/seminar-2/Readme.md

-# Task 1 - Subtraction calculator
+# Task 2 - Expression Calculator

-This project provides a demonstration of a basic command-line calculator capable of performing integer subtraction.
-It highlights key C++ programming concepts, the use of CMake for project building and Catch2 for testing.
+This project implements a mathematical expression calculator.
+The program reads the mathematical expression entered by the user, analyzes it for correctness and calculates its value.
+It supports arithmetic operations of addition and subtraction and demonstrates C++ programming concepts such as working with strings and error handling.
+The project uses CMake for building and Catch2 for unit testing.

 ## Project Structure
 ```
-seminar-1/
+seminar-2/
-├── CMakeLists.txt        # CMake configuration
+├── CMakeLists.txt              # CMake configuration file
 ├── Readme.md                   # About our project (this file)
-├── include/              # Header files
+├── include/                    # Header files directory
+│   ├── calculate.h             # Expression calculation interface
-│   └── sub.h             # Subtraction function declaration
+    └── input_checkers.h        # Input validation interface
-├── src/                  # Source files
+├── src/                        # Source files directory
 │   ├── main.cpp                # Main application entry point
+    ├── calculate.cpp           # Expression calculation implementation
-│   └── sub.cpp           # Subtraction function implementation
+│   └── input_checkers.cpp      # Input validation implementation
-└── tests/                # Test files
+└── tests/                      # Test files directore
-    └── test_sub.cpp      # Unit tests using Catch2

 ```

 ## Requirements